Babinci/Markdown_Documentations/supabase_general_docs/README.md

 ## Database

 - [Tables and Data](tables.md) - Comprehensive guide to managing tables in Postgres, including data types, primary keys, foreign keys, schemas, views, and loading data.
+- [REST API](api.md) - Overview of the auto-generated RESTful API that Supabase creates directly from your database schema.
+- [Arrays](arrays.md) - Working with PostgreSQL array types in Supabase, including creating tables with array columns and querying array data.
 - [Testing Your Database](testing.md) - Guide to writing automated tests for your PostgreSQL database, including client-based testing and SQL testing with pgTAP.
 - [Cascade Deletes](cascade-deletes.md) - Guide to different options for handling foreign key constraints when deleting parent records.
 - [Column Level Security](column-level-security.md) - How to restrict access to specific columns in your database tables.